influxdata/docs-v2/content/v2.0/organizations/update-org.md

 ---
 title: Update an organization
 seotitle: Update an organization in InfluxDB
-description: Update an organization's name and assets.
+description: Update an organization's name and assets in InfluxDB using the InfluxDB UI or the influx CLI.
 menu:
   v2_0:
     name: Update an organization